pgxcentre/genetest/docs/analysis.rst

     +---------------------------+--------------------------------------+----------+

-Below is an example of a ``model`` section of the *YAML* configuration file for a survival analysis (Cox proportional hazards regression) of the event *Event* and time to event *TTE* over the variables *SNPs* (meaning a GWAS), *Age* and *Sex*.
+Below is an example of a ``model`` section of the *YAML* configuration file for a survival analysis (Cox proportional hazard regression) of the event *Event* and time to event *TTE* over the variables *SNPs* (meaning a GWAS), *Age* and *Sex*.